merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 ## Metagenomic assembly

-The obvious first step to assess the quality of long-read assembly is to assembled them.
-We used [HiCanu v2.2](https://github.com/marbl/canu), [hifiasm-meta v0.3](https://github.com/xfengnefx/hifiasm-meta), [metaFlye v2.9.5](https://github.com/mikolmogorov/Flye) and [metaMDBG v0.3, v1 and v1.1](https://github.com/GaetanBenoitDev/metaMDBG).
+We started our analysis by assembling each long-read sequencing dataset using [HiCanu v2.2](https://github.com/marbl/canu), [hifiasm-meta v0.3](https://github.com/xfengnefx/hifiasm-meta), [metaFlye v2.9.5](https://github.com/mikolmogorov/Flye) and [metaMDBG v0.3, v1 and v1.1](https://github.com/GaetanBenoitDev/metaMDBG).
 In the following sections, we share the detailed commands that we used for each assembler.

 #### HiCanu